-Facebook boycott pages can be brutal and bottom line crushing, which raises the question: What can business owners do to combat coordinated social media attacks?
+Facebook boycott pages have the power to crush, which raises the question: What can business owners do to combat coordinated social media attacks?

 Case Study: Consumers Create A “Boycott” Page on Facebook

-According to company president John Dowd, Sundance Vacations had been in business for twenty-three years – largely without issue.
+According to company president John Dowd, Sundance Vacations was in business for twenty-three years – largely without issue.
 But in its 24th year, all bytes broke loose.
 A disgruntled client created a “Boycott Sundance Vacations” Facebook page.

-Needless to say, Sundance experienced a Titanic-sized sinking.
+Needless to say, Sundance suffered a Titanic decline.
 According to Dowd, the Facebook boycott page was “the single worse thing that’s happened to [Sundance].”

-Due to plummeting sales, precipitated by the disparaging profile, the travel company had to lay off over one-hundred employees.
+Due to plummeting sales, precipitated by the disparaging profile, the company had to lay off over a hundred employees.

-Sundance eventually sued Facebook for defamation but lost.
+Sundance sued Facebook for defamation, but lost.
 The social media platform won by arguing immunity under Section 230 of the CDA.

 Can Business Owners Demand That Detractors Take Down Facebook Boycott Pages?
 Can The Page Creators Be Sued For Defamation?

 Sundance’s failed Facebook defamation suit should not be a deterrent to businesses wanting to pursue Internet defamation lawsuits.
 It can be done; it has been done.
 But to increase the likelihood of success, enlist an attorney well-versed in online libel litigation.